Di-Higgs Signatures in Neutral Naturalness: Stoponium Production and Decay

 A priori, one can guess that the dominant decay mode is $g'g'$ due to strong nature of the interaction.
 Our task is to look for a region of the parameter space where HH can dominate.
 In the limit $A_t\gg m_{\tilde{t}} \gg m_t, m_h$, the $g'g'$ and HH annihilation rates are equal to

-Here we can observe that for large enough values of $A_t$, the HH mode is expected to dominate.
+Here we can observe that for large enough values of $A_t$, the HH mode is expected to dominate\footnote{It is crucial to consider that, for sufficiently large glueball masses and depending on the matter content above the Electroweak (EW) scale, the dark coupling constant $\alpha_{s'}$ can undergo significant running, becoming much larger than the QCD coupling, as discussed in \cite{Curtin:2015fna}.
+In principle, this possibility could make it substantially more challenging for the HH mode to dominate the squirkonium branching ratio (BR) pattern.
+In our model, we assume that the glueball mass is small enough so that $\alpha_{s'}$ does not significantly deviate from $\alpha_{s}$.}.
 In agreement with this intuition we can see in Fig. \ref{fig:xsec} (right) how for large $A_t$, the $g'g'$ mode (solid orange) is highly suppressed whereas the HH mode (dot-dashed green) BR approaches one.
 The effect of increasing the stop mass $m_{\tilde t}$ (not shown in the figure) is that all curves in the figure move to the right, meaning that the HH mode starts dominating at higher values of $A_t$ than those shown in the figure.
 In the relevant parameter space, we found that the modes $H\gamma, HZ, \gamma\gamma, \gamma Z$ were highly suppressed compared to those shown in Fig. \ref{fig:xsec}.

-\subsection{5.
-Di-Higgs Signals at the LHC}
+\section{Di-Higgs Signals at the LHC}